Claudette Colvin: Further context and recollections

-When Colvin refused to get up, she was thinking about a school paper she had written that day, about the local customs that prohibited Blacks from using the dressing rooms in order to try on clothes in department stores.
-In a later interview, she said: "We couldn't try on clothes.
-You had to take a brown paper bag and draw a diagram of your foot ... and take it to the store".
-Referring to the segregation on the bus and the white woman, Colvin recalled: "If she sat down in the same row as me, it meant I was as good as her."
+While refusing to get up, Colvin said she was thinking about a school paper she had written that day about Jim Crow laws and culture in Montgomery that prohibited Black people from using dressing rooms in department stores.
+"We couldn't try on clothes.
+You had to take a brown paper bag and draw a diagram of your foot ... and take it to the store", she said in a later interview.

-"The bus was getting crowded, and I remember the bus driver looking through the rearview mirror asking her [Colvin] to get up for the white woman, which she didn't," said Annie Larkins Price, a classmate of Colvin.
+"The bus was getting crowded, and I remember the bus driver looking through the rearview mirror asking her [Colvin] to get up for the white woman, which she didn't", said Annie Larkins Price, a classmate of Colvin.
 "She had been yelling, 'It's my constitutional right!'.
 She decided on that day that she wasn't going to move."
+Colvin recalled of the white woman, "If she sat down in the same row as me, it meant I was as good as her."

-Colvin recalled, "History kept me stuck to my seat.
+Colvin later said: "History kept me stuck to my seat.
 I felt the hand of Harriet Tubman pushing down on one shoulder and Sojourner Truth pushing down on the other."
 Colvin was handcuffed, arrested, and forcibly removed from the bus.
 She shouted that her constitutional rights were being violated.
 Colvin said, "But I made a personal statement, too, one that [Parks] didn't make and probably couldn't have made.
 Mine was the first cry for justice, and a loud one."

 The police officers who took her to the station made sexual comments about her body and took turns guessing her bra size throughout the ride.
-After one officer jumped in the back seat of the police car, Colvin recalled, "I put my knees together and crossed my hands over my lap and started praying."
-This made her very scared that they would sexually assault her because this happened frequently.
+After one officer jumped in the back seat of the police car, Colvin feared they would sexually assault her, and recalled: "I put my knees together and crossed my hands over my lap and started praying."
 Price testified for Colvin, who was tried in juvenile court.
 Colvin was initially charged with disturbing the peace, violating the segregation laws, and battering and assaulting a police officer.
 "There was no assault", Price said.

+Aftermath

-A group of black civil rights leaders including Martin Luther King Jr. was organized to discuss Colvin's arrest with the police commissioner.
+A group of black civil rights leaders, including Martin Luther King Jr., was organized to discuss Colvin's arrest with the police commissioner.
 She was bailed out by her minister, who told her that she had brought the revolution to Montgomery.

-Through the trial Colvin was represented by Fred Gray, a lawyer for the Montgomery Improvement Association (MIA), which was organizing civil rights actions.
-She was convicted on all three charges in juvenile court.
+Through the trial, Colvin was represented by Fred Gray, a lawyer for the Montgomery Improvement Association (MIA), which was organizing civil rights actions.
+She was convicted on all three charges in juvenile court, and given a $10 fine.
 When Colvin's case was appealed to the Montgomery Circuit Court on May 6, 1955, the charges of disturbing the peace and violating the segregation laws were dropped, although her conviction for assaulting a police officer was upheld.